ErikFortune/fgv/libraries/ts-bcp47/etc/ts-bcp47.api.md

     // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver static toPreferred(subtags: ISubtags): Result<ISubtags>;
 }

+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+//
+// @public
+function nowAsYearMonthDay(): YearMonthDaySpec_2;

+declare namespace Overrides {
+    export {
+        OverridesRegistry,
+        DefaultRegistries_3 as DefaultRegistries
+    }
+}

+// @public (undocumented)
+class OverridesRegistry {
+    protected constructor();
+    // (undocumented)
+    static create(overrides: ILanguageOverride[]): Result<OverridesRegistry>;
+    // (undocumented)
+    static createFromJson(from: unknown): Result<OverridesRegistry>;
+    // (undocumented)
+    static loadDefault(): Result<OverridesRegistry>;
+    // (undocumented)
+    static loadJson(path: string): Result<OverridesRegistry>;
+    // Warning: (ae-forgotten-export) The symbol "Model_7" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+    //
+    // @internal
+    protected static _overrideFromRecord(record: Model_7.ILanguageOverrideRecord): Result<ILanguageOverride>;
+    // Warning: (ae-forgotten-export) The symbol "ILanguageOverride" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    readonly overrides: Map<Iana.LanguageSubtags.LanguageSubtag, ILanguageOverride>;
+}

+// @internal (undocumented)
+type PrivateUsePrefix = Brand<string, 'PrivateUsePrefix'>;

+// @internal (undocumented)
+const privateUsePrefix: Converter<PrivateUsePrefix, unknown>;

+// @public (undocumented)
+const privateUsePrefix_2: RegExpValidationHelpers<Model_8.PrivateUsePrefix, unknown>;

+// @internal (undocumented)
+type PrivateUseSubtag = Brand<string, 'PrivateUseSubtag'>;

 // @internal (undocumented)
 function rangeOfTags<TTAG extends string>(tagConverter: Converter<TTAG>): Converter<TTAG[]>;